Planning an excellent 2 days in Granada

 Lunch

 📍 Pick somewhere around Plaza Nueva / Granada cathedral / Paseo de los Tristes for lunch.
 While it’s definitely the touristy area, there are numerous restaurants here and most of them will be serve good food.
 Just use Google maps and the reviews to find the right spot for you.
-I recommend this to make your afternoon activity easier to reach
+I recommend this to make your afternoon activity easier to reach.

-⭐️ If you’re travelling with kids or someone who has a narrow diet, you can use my article about finding simple tapas and other plates, to help you figure out what you might like to eat.
+⭐️ If you’re travelling with kids or someone who has a restricted diet, you can use my article about finding simple tapas and other plates, to help you figure out what you might like to eat.

 Afternoon